Knowledge Hub

 What are express terms and implied terms?

 An ‘express’ term is a term of the contract between you and the other party, which is clear, unambiguous and agreed upon.
-It’s usually in writing but it can be verbal if the contract itself is verbal.
+It’s usually in writing, but it can be verbal if the agreement itself is verbal.

-An ‘implied’ term is one that a court has implied into a contract because it has not been expressly included.
-This may be because the parties did not consider it, did not think that the issue would arise or simply omitted to include the term.
+An ‘implied’ term is implied into a contract.
+This may be determined by a court to give effect to the overall contract, whereby the parties did not consider it, did not think the issue would arise, or omitted to include the term.
+Alternatively, it could be implied as a result of the term being implied through legislation or via several other routes, which are explored below.

 How do implied terms arise?

-• previous dealings between the parties - how they have acted towards each other over several years.
+• Previous dealings between the parties - how they have acted towards each other over a series of regular dealings over a prolonged period.

-• the intentions of the parties eg. to make the contract ‘work’ by implying the existence of a termination clause.
+• Intentions of the parties, e.g. to make the contract ‘work’ by implying the existence of a termination clause.

-• ‘in fact’ implied terms, such as the need for cooperation between the parties, any discretion is to be exercised in good faith, the existence of mutual trust and confidence.
+‘In fact’ implied terms, such as the need for cooperation between the parties, any discretion is to be exercised in good faith, and the existence of mutual trust and confidence.

-It is obviously better to make all terms of the contract ‘express’ - as clear and comprehensive as possible to reduce the risk of a party arguing that there are additional implied terms.
+It is far better to make all terms of the contract ‘express’ - as clear and comprehensive as possible to reduce the risk of a party arguing that there are additional implied terms.
+This adds clarity to the contract and reduces the likelihood of ambiguity, thereby minimising the risk of disputes.

-• Exclusion clauses - one party may attempt to reduce the risk of implied terms arising by the use of an ‘entire agreement clause.
-Such clauses state that only the terms set out in the contract form part of the agreement.
-For additional information, read our article: Entire agreement clauses in contracts.
+One helpful method to reduce the risk of implied terms arising is by including an ‘entire agreement’ clause, which confirms that only the terms explicitly set out in the contract form part of the agreement.

 What if an implied term contradicts an express term?